Welcome to the Alexander Muss High School in Israel!

 The Harold and Jean Grossman Israel Experience Scholarship Fund provides grants for up to $1,000 to area teens wishing to travel to Israel this summer on a qualified program.
 Additional funds are available through the BJE of Phoenix.
 For more information, please call Elaine Hirsch at 480-634-8050 X-1307, or email her at [email protected]

-AJL Pittsburgh offers scholarships for up to $750 to Jewish teenagers traveling on qualified Israel programs during the summer.
-Priority is given to first time visitors to Israel.
+The Jewish Federation of Greater Pittsburgh offers non-need-based scholarships for $1750.00 to Jewish teenagers traveling on qualified Israel summer, semester, and gap year programs.
+Additional need-based funding is also available on a first come, first served basis.
+Priority is given to first time visitors to Israel but teens may apply for a second scholarship in a subsequent year.
 Applications are reviewed on a first come, first served basis.
-For information or a scholarship application, contact Amy Carp at 412-521-1101, ext.
-3204.
+For complete eligibility information or to apply, contact Debbie Swartz at 412-99-5208 or [email protected] or visit www.jfedpgh.org/israelscholarships.

 The Bureau of Jewish Education of Rhode Island administers a variety of incentive and need-based grants to Rhode Island residents of high-school age and beyond.
 Applications, a personal interview and references are required for all students.
 In addition, all students must participate in an orientation session, (two evenings, for a total of seven hours) and a re-entry session.
 ContactElanah Chassen, Israel Desk Coordinator, (401) 421-4111 x 140 for more information.